 Be sure to select an organic culinary lavender plant if you’re planning on using it in recipes, including body products.
 Also, if you’re wanting to fertilize your plants, be sure to use an organic medium.
 Adding an inch or so of compost in the spring is really all you need.

-To harvest, clip stems in the morning (after the dew has dried) while the buds are still closed or a few are just starting to bloom.
+Clip stems in the morning (after the dew has dried) while the buds are still closed or a few are just starting to bloom.
 Be sure to leave a good portion of the plant intact (leaving two or more sets of leaves to encourage more flower stalks).
 Mine are well established, so it’s okay to take a bit more.
 Shake off any bugs before bringing into the house.

-To dry, gather about a dozen or so lavender stalks together and secure the bottoms snugly with some string or an elastic band.
+Gather about a dozen or so lavender stalks together and secure the bottoms snugly with some string or an elastic band.
 Hang upside down in a warm, dry and dark place with good ventilation.
 A few weeks is usually all it takes to get rid of the moisture.

-To store dried lavender, place in an airtight container or jar to maintain the flavour and potency for as long as possible.
+Place in an airtight container or jar to maintain the flavour and potency for as long as possible.
 You can also remove the flower buds from the stems.

 English Lavender Recipes

 Now, are you ready to use your dried lavender?
 Below you’ll find my list of recipes and ideas for using lavender.
 So delicious and luxurious.